SM0HANTY/System-Monitor-Tool/README.md

-💻 Simple Linux System Monitor
+💻 Simple Linux System Monitor 🚀

-A basic, read-only system monitoring tool written in C++ for Linux.
-It mimics some of the core functionality of the top command by reading data directly from the /proc filesystem.
+📊 Monitor.
+Analyze.
+Optimize.
+A lightweight, terminal-based system monitor built with C++—featuring real-time stats, process sorting, and zero external dependencies! 🐧⚡

 🎯 Objective

 The goal of this project is to create a lightweight, terminal-based utility that provides a real-time, at-a-glance overview of system memory, load, and the most resource-intensive processes.

-✨ Features
+✨ Core Features

-System Overview: Displays real-time information on:

-Total and used memory (in Gigabytes).

-Free memory (in Gigabytes).

-System load averages (1, 5, and 15-minute intervals).
+📈 Live System Vitals – Real-time memory usage, free memory, and system load averages!

-Process List: Lists the top 25 running processes with:
+📋 Process List – See PID, Name, State, and Memory (VmRSS) for the top 25 processes!

-Process ID (PID)

-Process Name

-State (e.g., 'R' for running, 'S' for sleeping)

-Memory Usage (VmRSS in Megabytes)

-The full command that launched the process.

-Sorting: Automatically sorts the process list by memory usage (VmRSS) in descending order, showing the most memory-intensive processes first.

-Real-time Updates: The display automatically refreshes every 2 seconds.

-⚠️ Limitations
+💾 Memory-First Sorting – Automatically shows the most memory-hungry processes at the top!

+⏱️ Real-time Updates – Refreshes every 2 seconds to keep you in the loop!

+🛠️ Tech Stack & Tools

+🐧 Linux – Built for and runs exclusively on the Linux /proc filesystem.

+⚙️ C++ – Written in standard C++11.

+📁 ProcFS – All data is read directly from /proc (no external libraries!).

+⌨️ Terminal UI – A classic, lightweight console interface.

+⚠️ The Fine Print (Limitations)

 This is a simplified educational tool.
-For a full-featured and stable monitor, tools like htop or ncurses-based applications are recommended.
+For a full-featured monitor, tools like htop are recommended.

-Linux Only: It relies entirely on the Linux-specific /proc filesystem and will not compile or run on Windows or macOS.
+🐧 Linux Only: This tool reads /proc and will not work on Windows or macOS.

-Read-Only & Non-Interactive: You cannot interact with the monitor (e.g., kill processes, change sorting, scroll, or select items).

-No Real-time CPU%: Calculating real-time CPU percentage requires sampling process and system CPU times at two different intervals and finding the difference.
-This functionality is omitted for simplicity.

-Basic UI: The tool uses system("clear") to refresh the screen, which is inefficient and can cause flickering.
-A more advanced tool would use a library like ncurses for a stable, flicker-free terminal UI.

-📋 Requirements

-A Linux-based operating system.

-A C++ compiler (e.g., g++).

-🚀 How to Compile and Run
+👀 Read-Only: You can look, but you can't touch!
+(No killing processes, changing sorting, or scrolling... yet!)

+📉 No Real-time CPU%: This feature is on the future goals list!

+👻 Flicker-Warning: Uses system("clear") which can cause flickering.
+A ncurses UI would fix this!

+🚀 Get it Running

 Create the file:
-Open your terminal and use a text editor like nano to create the file:

 nano system_monitor.cpp

-Paste the C++ code from system_monitor.cpp into this file.
-Save and exit (Ctrl+O to save, Ctrl+X to exit).
+(Paste the C++ code from system_monitor.cpp into this file, then save & exit)

-Compile the program:
+Compile it:
-In the same terminal, run the following command to compile the code.
-This creates an executable file named monitor.

 g++ system_monitor.cpp -o monitor -std=c++11

-Run the monitor:
+Run it:
-Execute the compiled program:

 ./monitor

-Exit the monitor:
+Stop it:
-Press Ctrl+C in the terminal to stop the program.
+Press Ctrl+C in the terminal.

-🔮 Future Improvements
+🔮 Level Up!
+(Future Goals)

 This simple tool could be expanded with more advanced features:

-Implement ncurses: Replace system("clear") with the ncurses library for a smooth, flicker-free, and interactive UI.
+🎨 UI Overhaul – Integrate ncurses for a smooth, flicker-free, and interactive dashboard!

-Add Interactivity:

-Allow killing processes by entering a PID.

-Allow sorting by different columns (e.g., PID, Name, CPU).
+🖱️ Full Interactivity – Add process killing, new sorting options (by CPU, PID), and scrolling!

-Calculate CPU Usage: Implement the logic to sample CPU times and display a real-time CPU % for each process.
+🧠 CPU Stats – Implement the logic to sample CPU times and display a real-time CPU % for each process.

-Add User Column: Parse /etc/passwd or use getpwuid() to map process UIDs to user names.

-⚙️ Code Overview
+🧑 User Display – Show which user is running each process.

+⚙️ How it Works

-The program works by reading and parsing plain text files from the /proc directory in a loop:
+The monitor loops every 2 seconds, reading and parsing plain text files:

-/proc/meminfo: Used to get system-wide memory statistics (MemTotal, MemFree).

-/proc/loadavg: Used to get the system load averages.

-/proc/[PID]/: The program scans the /proc directory for subdirectories named only with numbers.
-Each number is a Process ID (PID).

-/proc/[PID]/status: Read to find the process Name, State, and VmRSS (memory usage).

-/proc/[PID]/cmdline: Read to get the full command that started the process.

-All data is collected, stored in simple structs, sorted using std::sort, and then printed to the console before the loop repeats.
+📄 /proc/meminfo - For global memory stats.

+📄 /proc/loadavg - For system load.

+📁 /proc/[PID]/ - Scans all process directories for:

+/proc/[PID]/status (Name, State, VmRSS)

+/proc/[PID]/cmdline (The full command)

+📢 Stay Tuned!
+Feel free to contribute, fork, or suggest improvements!